The Parklands is an industrial site that is slated to be sold for commercial development.

 South Bank Corporation awarded Excellence in Marketing for eatSouthBank by the Property Council of Australia (Qld).

 South Bank Corporation awarded Retail Property of the Year by the Property Council of Australia (Qld).

 Global advertising agency Y & R Group relocated its Brisbane headquarters to the former Abigroup House in December 2015.

 Brisbane Convention & Exhibition Centre announced 'World's Best Convention Centre' by the International Association of Congress Centres (AIPC) at their Annual General Assembly in Nantes, France (July 2016).

-Construction of the global headquarters of Flight Centre is completed with over 2,000 employees relocating into their new state-of-the-art premises in October 2016.
-Flight Centre is located within Anthony John Group's Southpoint development set for completion in late 2017.
+Construction of the global headquarters of Flight Centre is completed with more than 2,000 employees relocating into the new state-of-the-art premises in October 2016.
+Flight Centre is located within Anthony John Group's Southpoint development, completed in October 2018..

 In late February, Anthony John Group opened the first stage of its expansive new retail plaza below the Flight Centre Tower which includes artisan fresh food market, Pantry on Grey.